CHTH - Community Health

 CHTH 540 Principles of Epidemiology: 3 Credits (3 Lec)

-PREREQUISITE: Graduate Standing Graduate standing.
+PREREQUISITE: Graduate standing.
 (F) This course is designed to introduce students to the principles and methods of epidemiology such as epidemiological methods, concepts, and issues critical for the assessment, analysis, and interpretation of health-related data

 CHTH 548 Program Planning and Evaluation: 3 Credits (3 Lec)